The 2026 Urban Tree Festival

 10.30am - 4.00pm - The Urban Forest Exhibition and Pop-up Café - open daily at Art Hub Studios, New Cross, serving drinks and cake in a relaxed space.

-11.00am - 5.00pm - The grand finale of Big Vauxhall Tree Week - Celebrate the grand finale of Big Vauxhall Tree Week at Vauxhall Pleasure Gardens with a joyful weekend of animals, performances, plants and family-friendly activities.
+11.00am - 5.00pm - The Grand Finale of Big Vauxhall Tree Week - Celebrate the grand finale of Big Vauxhall Tree Week at Vauxhall Pleasure Gardens with a joyful weekend of animals, performances, plants and family-friendly activities.

-11.00am – 12.30pm - BSL interpreted Tree Tour, Victoria Park, London- Guided walk with Trees for Cities and the Sensory Trust exploring trees and climate action, BSL-supported walk for D/deaf and hard of hearing participants.
+11.00am – 12.30pm - BSL interpreted Tree Tour, Victoria Park, London- Guided walk with Trees for Cities and the Sensory Trust exploring trees and climate action, BSL-supported walk for deaf and hard of hearing participants.

 11.00am - 1.00pm - Trees, Folklore & Song: A Guided Walk Through Penzance - Join singer Kelsey Michael and arborist Nick Bentley for a guided walk through Penzance’s trees, blending folklore, local insight and uplifting seasonal song.